tstuttard/TaskRestApi/README.md

 I will also assume no user knows another users user_id.
 I have chosen a query parameter so that swagger ui is easy to use.
 You can't edit request headers easily without editing the request headers manually via the web console or browser extension.
 I don't want to spend time configuring authentication properly using one of many authentication mechanisms.

+## Retrospective

+### Could I have used sqlite inmemory database instead of writing my own custom inmemory database using dictionaries and keys?

+It would have made filtering and pagination easier to implement in memory.
+It would have forced me to think about the database structure earlier, which I would prefer to delay until the whole api is fleshed out.
+Databases require configuration and setup, and I would prefer to delay making decisions about that until later.